csci596-2020/Gromacs-benchmarking-on-Discovery-Cluster/README.md

 Trinh Lan Hoa and Samprita Nandi

-## Gromacs introduction
+## Gromacs software
+Gromacs is one of the fastest molecular dynamics simulation packages currently.
+It is used widely by researchers in the fields of computational biology, physics...

+More information about Gromacs can be found here:

 https://zenodo.org/record/3923644#.X7vessKIYaw

-## Discovery cluster introduction
+## Discovery cluster
 https://carc.usc.edu/user-information/user-guides/high-performance-computing/discovery-resources?fbclid=IwAR3nNkJvUiTvLwBNyOsBtJD01cyuoDreeLG_GDIC-bAOSSrno6xCo_CvSMY

 ## Methodology
-Study systems: TRP-Cage, a protein with only 20 amino acids (PDB ID = 1L2Y) and Aquaporin (MEM protein).
+Study systems: TRP-Cage, a protein with only 20 amino acids (PDB ID = 1L2Y) and Aquaporin, a membrane protein.

 TRP-Cage             |  Aquaporin
 :-------------------------:|:-------------------------: